fmd/gogoljs/README.md

 2. Add a generic "renderer" to choose between lines, triangles, etc.

-3. Remove all materials that aren't the "default material".

 4. Refactor the input/output system so it's less verbose.

 * Refactor renderer